 The Alberta Heritage Music Project aims to connect youth and seniors in the sharing of musical memories from the seniors’ teenaged years (can also be from when they were younger or a little older).
 The story-memories are then recreated through music, dancing, acting, sets, costumes and community involvement.

 The goal, when Nathene Arthur started this program, was to build relationships between the generations, and illustrate how music can bind people together, and how strong it is in our memories.
 All four projects to date in Cochrane, Red Deer and Fort McMurray met with great success and feedback.
 Many volunteers donated their time and effort to put them together.
-As an AMEF program, help will be available through both Coordinators of the Project; Nathene Arthur and Cara Brown, and also through the office.
+As an AMEF program, help will be available through both Coordinators of the Project; Nathene Arthur and Cara McLeod, and also through the office.

 See the Step-by-Step Guide on how to bring this program to your community.